eitanturok/eitanturok.github.io/_posts/2025-07-14-how-to-scale-your-model-solutions.md

 **Question 4 [matmul strategies]**: To perform $X[B, D] \cdot_D Y[D_X, F] \to Z[B, F]$, in this section we tell you to perform $\text{AllGather}_X(Y[D_X, F])$ and multiply the fully replicated matrices (Case 2, *Strategy 1*).
 Instead, you could multiply the local shards like $X[B, D_X] \cdot_D Y[D_X, F] \to Z[B, F] \\{U_X\\}$ (Case 4, *Strategy 2*), and then $\text{AllReduce}_X(Z[B, F] \\{ U_X\\})$.
 How many FLOPs and comms does each of these perform?
 Which is better and why?

 **Answer:**
 We'll assume the data is in bfloat16 like before.
+Also, let $R$ be the number of FLOPs/sec our chip computes.

 **Case 1:**
 Step 1: All Gather.
 The operation $\text{AllGather}_X(Y[D_X, F]) -> Y[D, F]$ requires only communication, no FLOPs, i.e. $P_\text{step 1}=0$.
 Since $Y$ contains $2DF$ bytes, each of the $X$ chips holds $1/X$th of these $2DF$ bytes, $G = 2DF/X$.
 A single chip must therefore receive the missing $X-1$ chunks of $Y$ from the other $X-1$ chips, totaling $C_\text{write} = G \cdot (X-1) = 2DF(X-1)/X$ bytes *written* on a single device.
 Similarly, a single chip reads $C_\text{read} = 2DF(X-1)/X$ bytes from other GPUs.
 In total, we therefore communicate $C_\text{step 1} = C_\text{write} + C_\text{read} = 4DF \cdot (X-1)/X$ bytes.
 Let's assume $X>>0$ such that $(X-1)/X =1$.
 Then $C_\text{step 1} = 4DF$.